Excerpts from Jim Conrad's

 Above you see a medium-sized plover often seen here hanging out with Sanderling flocks on the beach and with Semipalmated Plovers at the water's edge in the mangrove pond.
 You know it's a plover because of the slight bulge right behind the short, thick bill's tip, and you know it's a Black-bellied Plover in winter plumage because of the combination of the heavy mottling and the white rump seen when it flies, shown in the inset.
 The "rump" is where the tail connects with the upper back.

-Another good field mark for Black-bellied Plovers is shown at the right -- the black "armpits" -- the black patches beneath their wings, shown below:
+Another good field mark for Black-bellied Plovers is shown below; the black "armpits" or patches beneath their wings:

 Black-bellied Plover showing black patches beneath wing